ChuckWoodraska/AdventOfCode/README.md

-# AdventOfCode2018
+# AdventOfCode
-Repo for Advent of Code 2018
+Repo for Advent of Code solutions